How to create an effective charity communications strategy

 Media engagement

-Being strategic here is incredibly valuable, but you’ll also need to capture the attention of busy journalists receiving heaps of news stories a day.
-So, write high quality press releases that highlight the newsworthy events and progress you’re heading up.
-You can also establish yourself as a trusted authority and increase brand awareness in your area by contributing interviews, stories, and opinion articles to suitable publications.
+Being strategic here is incredibly valuable, but you’ll also need to capture the attention of busy journalists receiving a high volume of news stories each day.
+So, write high-quality press releases that highlight the newsworthy events and progress you’re heading up.
+You can also establish yourself as a trusted authority in your area of the charity sector and increase brand awareness by contributing interviews, stories, and opinion articles to suitable publications.

 However you reach out, make sure you’ve honed your key messaging and calls to action to get the most out of every story.